West and Central African Rift System

 The West and Central African Rift System (WCARS) is a rift system composed of two coeval Cretaceous rift sub-systems, the West African Rift sub-system (WAS) and the Central African Rift sub-system (CAS).
 These are genetically related, but are physically separated and show structural differences.
 The Logone Birni Basin constitutes a transitional area between the two sub-systems.

 The WCARS is older than the East African Rift System.

+Formation

+The West and Central Africa Rift System formed from the Early Cretaceous separation of Africa and South America.
+This rifting almost tore apart the African continent but instead formed a complex system of extensional, wrench and pull-apart basins.
+Such basins can be found from Nigeria and Cameroon on the Atlantic, east into Chad and the Central African Republic, through Sudan to Kenya on the Indian Ocean and north of Lake Chad extending into southern Algeria.

+There were five major tectonic phases that formed the WCARS: